rootiest/obsidian-ai-image-ocr/README.md

 - Supports common image formats (PNG, JPG, WEBM, etc.)
 - Simple and easy-to-use command
 - Returned text will be in markdown format
+- Select an image via your OS-native file picker
+- Use embedded images as the source

 ## Installation